sivabadugu/Hittite_Script_Decoder/README.md

 # Hittite_Script_Decoder
-<h1>Overview<h1>
+<h4>Overview<h4>
-HittiteTranslator is a Java application that translates English sentences into the Hittite language.
+<mark>HittiteTranslator </mark>is a Java application that translates English sentences into the Hittite language.
 It also provides explanations for each Hittite word, showing their English meanings.

 Components
 Dictionary